device42/ansible_device42/README.md

 2. `contrib\inventory\d42_ansible_dynamic_inventory.py` can be used to dynamically by ansible to get hosts from Device42 based on certain filters.

 -----------------------------
-## Assumptions
-- This script works with Device42 12.0.0 and above
 ### Requirements
 - ansible 2.9+
 - python 3.6.x+